 - Arrogant as a diva on stage. 🎤

-22. Arrogant as a statue in a museum
+22. As arrogant as a statue in a museum

 Meaning: Someone who is unyielding, proud, and distant from others, often thinking too highly of themselves.